Euro zone bond yields rise as Fed and ECB decisions approach

 The Fed meets to set interest rates on Wednesday, followed by the ECB on Thursday.

-The market thinks the ECB will also hike by 25 bps, taking rates to 3.75%, with another increase likely in September.
+The market thinks the ECB will also hike by 25 bps, taking rates to 3.75%, with another increase likely,although not certain, in September.

+Italy's 10-year bond yield IT10YT=RR was up 4 bps at 4.067%.
+It is seen as a benchmark for the more indebted "periphery" countries of the euro zone.

+The gap between German and Italian 10-year yields DE10IT10=RR was unchanged on Tuesday at 164 bps.

 ((harry.robertson@thomsonreuters.com;))